-Project Phase Const ruction Impact Sedime entation Description of Sedimento ation of the wetland caused by e erosion from th e construction site and road impact upgr Mitigable Medium Mitigation exists and will notab Potential fence must be installed perpen • • • • mitigation soil or sediment mobilised from the site during the construction phase. • Silt fences must be installed between the site and the Robberg Road, and in veen Robberg Road and the but site must be monitored after even it to ensure that no sediment is g washed into the wetland by er starials or every stad materials aydown area and stockpiles of c be located on as flat an area of and.
-If necessary, stockpiles must or tarpaulins) to prevent mater and.
+Project Phase Constr ruction Impact Sedime entation Description of Sedimente ation of the wetland caused by e erosion from th e construction site and road impact upgr ade.
+Mitigable Medium Mitigation exists and will notabl y reduce signi ficance of impacts Potential fence must be installed perpen č 1 , mitigation soil or sediment mobilised from the site during the construction phase. veen Robberg Road and the buf site must be monitored after even nt to ensure that no sediment is g washed into the wetland by er aydown area and stockpiles of c be located on as flat an area o and.
+If necessary, stockpiles must /or tarpaulins) to prevent mater wetl . , .
 The vegetated buffer zone of the wetland must not be disturbed during construction and road upgrade.
-Assessment Without mitigation With mitigation Nature Negative Low negative 9 Duration Short term Impact will last between 1 Brief Impact will not last longer and 5 years than 1 year Extent Very Limited to the site and its Very Limited to the site and its 1.1 limited immediate surroundings limited immediate surroundings Intensity Low Natural and/or social Very low Natural and/or social functions and/or processes are somewhat altered functions and/or processes Probability Likely The impact may occur Rare / are slightly altered Conceivable, but only in riobability LIKEIY improbable extreme circumstances, Improbable and/or might occur for this project although this has rarely been known to result elsewhere Confidence High Substantive supportive data High Substantive supportive data exists to verify the assessment exists to verify the assessment Reversibility High The affected environmental High The affected environmental will be able to recover from will be able to recover from the impact the impact
+Assessment Without mitigation With mitigation Nature Negative Low negative 9 Duration Short term Impact will last between 1 Brief Impact will not last longer and 5 years than 1 year Extent Very Limited to the site and its Very Limited to the site and its limited immediate surroundings limited immediate surroundings Intensity Low Natural and/or social Very low Natural and/or social functions and/or processes functions and/or processes Probability Likely are somewhat altered The impact may occur Rare / are slightly altered Conceivable, but only in Probability LIKEIY The impact may occur improbable extreme circumstances, impionable and/or might occur for this project although this has rarely been known to result elsewhere Confidence High Substantive supportive data High Substantive supportive data exists to verify the assessment exists to verify the assessment Reversibility High The affected environmental High The affected environmental will be able to recover from will be able to recover from the impact the impact